BOLTMAGIC/ExtendedCrafting/README.md

 # Extended Crafting: Expanded Plus

 Adds some new ways to craft items, as well as extra crafting items and utilities.
 Originally forked for use in Monifactory.
-"What if we tried more tables.
+"What if we tried more tables?

-And forked again because 11x11 is still not enought for my modpack.
+And forked again because 11x11 is still not enough for my modpack.

 ## Download
 - [ExtendedCrafting: Expanded Plus (Curseforge)]()